-Although the COPS Office has made every effort to simplify the process of applying for and receiving awards, several provisions of federal law require us to seek your Assurances and Certification regarding certain matters.
+Although the COPS Office has made every effort to simplify the process of applying for and receiving awards, several provisions of federal law require us to obtain the recipient's Assurances and Certifications regarding certain matters.
 Most of the Assurances and Certifications apply to all federal award programs.

 Applicants to COPS Office award programs are required to sign the Assurances and Certifications forms at the time of application.
 Signing these documents assures the COPS Office that you have read, understood, and accepted the award terms and conditions outlined in the Assurances and Certifications.
-Your agency is required to keep Assurances and Certifications forms that were signed as part of its award application.
-Please read these documents carefully, because signatures on these documents are treated as a material representation of fact upon which reliance will be placed when the U.S. Department of Justice determines whether to fund the covered award.
-Additional copies of the Assurances and Certifications forms are contained in the appendices.
-If you have any questions about the Assurances and Certifications, please contact your COPS Office Grant Program Specialist via the COPS Office Response Center at 800-421-6770.
+Please read these documents carefully, because signatures on these documents are treated as a material representation of fact upon which reliance will be placed when the US Department of Justice determines whether to fund the covered award.
+Additional copies of the Assurances and Certifications forms are contained in the appendices of this manual.
+If you have any questions about the Assurances and Certifications, please contact your assigned COPS Office Program Manager via the COPS Office Response Center at 800-421-6770.